OluWhyte/Harthio/docs/marketing/HARTHIO_ACQUISITION_CONTENT_LIBRARY_V0.4.md

 I wanted to share something with you that I think could really help.

-I built Harthio - a platform where you can connect with people who truly understand your journey.
+I built Harthio - a complete support platform for single parents:

+🤝 Connect with other single parents who truly get it
+🤖 24/7 AI support when the kids are asleep and you need someone 📊 Track your self-care journey (because you matter too!)
+📈 Monitor stress, mood, and wellness with custom trackers ✅ Daily check-ins to stay on top of your mental health

 I know being a single parent comes with unique challenges that not everyone gets.

-On Harthio, you can schedule a conversation with someone who's walked that path.
+Whether you need:
+- Someone to talk to who's been there
+- AI support at 2am when you're overwhelmed
+- Tools to track your wellness
+- A way to monitor your stress levels

+Harthio has you covered.

 Would you check it out?
 It's free: harthio.com